-In March 1969, when Golda Meir was appointed prime minister, some steps were taken to ensure that responsibility for Israel’s nuclear program would remain in the hands of the prime minister.
-To regulate the division of authority between the prime minister and defense minister, a document entitled “The Constitution” was written with the permission of Meir as prime minister and Dayan as defense minister.
-The document was, of course, confidential, but based on what has been published, an integral part of it clarifies the supremacy the prime minister has on the subject and Defense Ministry’s authority.
+In March 1969, when Golda Meir became prime minister, some measures were taken keep control of Israel’s nuclear program with the prime minister.
+To regulate the division of authority between the prime minister and defense minister, a confidential document entitled “The Constitution” was prepared with Meir and Dayan’s permission The document was confidential, but based on what has been published, an integral part of it clarifies the supremacy the prime minister has on the subject and the Defense Ministry’s authority.

-At the end of the 1960s, Dayan’s concerns about the threat from the USSR, whose influence in the region had increased.
-Dayan felt Israel must not yield to the Soviets, but also understood Israel could not face down the superpower alone.
-Nuclear potential was seen as the only tool in Israel’s hand capable of deterring the Soviets.
-Furthermore, Israel’s decision makers assumed that the fact Israel had nuclear potential would spur the United States to take a more active role in the regional conflict or at least try to prevent confrontation between Israel and the Soviet Union.
+At the end of the 1960s, Dayan was concerned about the growing Soviet threat in the region.
+Understanding that Israel could not face down the superpower alone, Dayan saw nuclear potential as Israel’s only plausible deterrent against the Soviets.
+Israel’s decision makers hoped Israel’s nuclear capability would spur the United States to take a more active role in the region or at least try to prevent confrontation between Israel and the Soviet Union.

-Thus, Israel’s nuclear potential served as way to increase U.S. involvement and ensure its guarantee to Israel’s security.
-In the late 1960s, talks aimed at signing the Nuclear Non-Proliferation Treaty were making progress, and Israel had to decide whether to add its signature.
-Meir called a meeting of Israel's senior members of its security community to discuss the matter at the installation in Dimona.
-Dayan was apparently opposed to signing the treaty, reportedly reminding fellow cabinet members that Israel’s enemies were cruel dictators.
-According to testimony, Meir decided not to join the Nuclear Non-Proliferation Treaty immediately after Dayan’s remarks.
-The Treaty was signed in 1968 and went into effect in 1970.
-At this point, the United States preferred that Israel not refer in public to its nuclear activities and not adopt open nuclear deterrence.
-Israel, which [had] promised the United Sates it would not be the first to bring nuclear weapons into the region, also promised not to reveal its existence in or reveal its existence publicly.
-In response to this commitment, Nixon’s administration under the leadership of National Security Advisor Henry Kissinger adopted an overall strategy of not opposing independent nuclear power on the part of U.S. allies, including France, on the assumption that, if ever used, nuclear power would be aimed against the Soviet Union.
-In the Middle East, the demarcations were equally clear: Egypt and Syria were Soviet client states and it was therefore only logical that the United States would stand by Israel’s side.
-The United States did not want to be criticized for having signed the Nuclear Non-Proliferation Treaty and not forcing Israel to sign it.
-There was therefore no longer any point to U.S. inspections of the Dimona reactor and it ended in 1969, thus leaving Israel with a nuclear infrastructure without any international inspection routine.
+Israel’s nuclear potential possibly helped increase U.S. involvement and ensure its commitment to Israel’s security.
+In the late 1960s, talks aimed at signing the NPT were making progress, and Israel had to decide whether to sign.
+At a meeting with Meir and Israel’s security leaders at Dimona, Dayan apparently opposed signing the treaty, emphasizing that Israel’s enemies were cruel dictators.
+According to testimony, immediately after Dayan’s remarks, Meir decided not to join the NPT that was signed in 1968 and went into effect in 1970.
+At this point, the United States preferred that Israel keep its nuclear activities confidential and not adopt open nuclear deterrence.
+Israel, having promised the United Sates it would not be the first to bring nuclear weapons into the region, also promised not to reveal its existence publicly.
+Nixon’s administration, led by National Security Advisor Henry Kissinger, decided not to oppose its allies, including France, acquiring nuclear capabilities, assuming that, if ever used, nuclear power would be aimed against the Soviet Union.
+In the Middle East, the U.S. aligned with Israel facing the Soviet client states of Egypt and Syria.
+Wanting to avoid criticism for not having forced Israel to sign the NPT, the United States halted inspections of the Dimona reactor in 1969, leaving Israel with a nuclear infrastructure without any international inspection routine.
 However, the United States demanded that Israel never declare its nuclear capabilities out in the open.
-Thus, political necessity all but dictated Israel’s policy of ambiguity regardless of the range of opinions among Israel’s cabinet members.
+Thus, political necessity all but dictated Israel’s policy of ambiguity.